Natural Remedies for Blepharitis

 - Avoid rubbing itchy eyelids, no matter how strong the desire.
 Rubbing can spread an existing infection.

-- Avoid wearing contact lenses till the symptoms have cleared up, maintain proper hygiene, and keep your lenses clean to avoid future complications.
+- Avoid wearing contact lenses until the symptoms have cleared up, maintain proper hygiene, and keep your lenses clean to avoid future complications.

 - Never ever pop a sty or try to pop a cyst as the fluid released can spread the infection more.